 The camera uses Nikon F mount lenses.
 However, the camera does not have a meter coupling ridge.
 This means metering will not work with Ai & Ai-S manual focus lenses.

-AF and D series lenses will autofocus.
+AF, D series, and AF-S lenses will autofocus.
 The camera has a built-in motor that is needed to drive the autofocus systems on these lenses.

 With AF lenses that have an aperture rings, they will need to be set to the smallest aperture.
 If this is not done the camera will show an fEE error on the LCD and in the viewfinder.